 reqT - Requirements Engineering Tool

-reqT is an open source requirements engineering tool for software developers based on reqT-lang, a flexible requirements modelling language with essential requirements engineering concepts, giving structure to natural language requirements, while enabling analysis, visualization and automation.
+With reqT you can specify requirements using a simple requirements modelling language called reqT-lang with essential requirements engineering concepts, giving structure to natural language requirements, while enabling analysis, visualization and automation.

 * Feature: helloWorld has